neuefische/web-exercises/sessions/react-recap-project/part-10/hints.md

 <details>
 <summary>💡 Hint: Data</summary>

 Take a look at the data you receive from the api.
-What information is unused at the moment? (what about "spotifyLink" and "previewAudio"?)
+What information is unused at the moment? (what about `spotifyLink` and `previewAudio`?)

 </details>